jondobrzeniecki/Analysis-Services-DevOps-CI-CD/README.md

 Expand-Archive -Path $DownloadDestination -DestinationPath (get-location).Path Remove-Item $DownloadDestination
 ```
 <b>2)</b> Add a pipeline variable named ASConnectionString for the connection string to connect to the Azure Analysis Services server.
-Using the following format for the connection string and lock the variable to hide the value since a set of SPN credentials are contained in it.
+Using the following format for the connection string.
+Lock the variable to hide the value since a set of SPN credentials are contained in it.

 `Provider=MSOLAP;Data Source=<aas-server>;User ID=app:<ApplicationID>@<TenantID>;Password=<Secret>`